izot/smartserver-driver-template/README.md

 # smartserver-driver-template
-Example custom driver template for the Dialog SmartServer IoT Edge Server (Dialog Semiconductor is a Renesas Electronics company).
-Documentation is available at http://iecdocs.renesas.com.
+Developers can create custom drivers for the SmartServer IoT using the custom driver template in this project.
+The procedure for developing a custom driver is described on this page.
+Additional documentation is available at http://iecdocs.renesas.com.

-**This project requires SmartServer 3.4 or newer.**
+** This project requires SmartServer 3.4 or newer. **

-To create and test a custom driver for the SmartServer IoT follow these steps:
+To create and test a custom driver for the SmartServer follow these steps:
 1. Open a Linux console for your SmartServer.
 2. If thhe git application is not already installed, enter the following commands: sudo apt-get update